-It is highly likely that this species's habitat is under pressure (Fjeldså and Krabbe 1990).
+The species is strictly dependent on montane arid srub and as such it is sensitive to habitat loss and degradation (Remsen 2003; Lloyd 2020).
+It is highly likely that this habitat is under pressure (Fjeldså and Krabbe 1990).
 The Marañón drainage has been under cultivation for a long time and habitat in the valley has progressively deteriorated.
 The spread of oil-palms, cattle-ranching and logging are all serious threats to remaining habitat, with oil extraction a potential future problem (Dinerstein et al. 1995).

 Conservation Actions Underway